 |Merbon Visual - download definition

-For wall controllers, only the serial port on the base unit (models ... / COM) can be used for this function, and only in RS232 mode.
+Only the serial port on the base unit (models w750-8102 and ... / COM) can be used for this function, and only in RS232 mode.
 To switch to the RS485 line, it is necessary to use an external serial converter of the RS232 interface to RS485, eg Domat R012.
 A standard serial modem cable DB9M - DB9F, connections 2-2, 3-3, 5-5, etc. is used to connect the converter to the controller.
 Additional cards of serial ports w750-652 for the function of serial SSCP communication (server or router) cannot be used.

 Part of the memory is reserved for history data saving and their presentation over web interface.
 The web chart shows not only the currently trended data, but also history - values which have been sampled before the web browser opened the PLC web page.
 Data can be downloaded as a .csv file or image, and opened in a spreadsheet or imported into another program.